-Our water utility is one of five water providers operating within municipal boundaries.
+The City water utility is one of four major water providers operating within municipal boundaries.
 We serve approximately 60,000 customers from the Poplar Point, Eldorado and Cedar Creek Pump Stations, and the Swick Road system provides water to approximately 300 customers.
-The raw water source is Okanagan Lake.

 Commitment to quality